aaronpowell/graphql-typescript-workshop/steps/08-react-app/README.md

 ## 2. Adding type-safety to the client

-The code generator we introduced has a plugin that we can use to generate a `TypedDocumentNode`, [`@graphql-codegen/typed-document-node`](https://graphql-code-generator.com/docs/plugins/typed-document-node), which we can pass to the `useQuery` hook (or the comparitable method if you're using another framework).
+The code generator we introduced has a plugin that we can use to generate a `TypedDocumentNode`, [`@graphql-codegen/typed-document-node`](https://graphql-code-generator.com/docs/plugins/typed-document-node), which we can pass to the `useQuery` hook (or the comparable method if you're using another framework).
 To use this, we'll create a series of operations that will tell the code generator how we _expect_ a client to consume the GraphQL server.
 Since we already have the code generator installed, we'll use that config file and avoid duplicating the dependencies, so let's install the plugin.

 ```bash
 $> cd api